Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • disruption of the heart.

-Since the symptoms of this disease manifest themselves in different ways, it is better to consult a doctor when they appear.
+Since the symptoms of this disease manifest themselves in different ways, it is better to consult a doctor if they appear.

 Diagnostics

-Today, it is difficult to diagnose this condition because there are no methods for determining the circulating blood volume.
-The hematocrit level must be set.
+Today it is difficult to diagnose this condition because there are no methods for determining circulating blood volume.
+The hematocrit level must be established.
 It is he who can indicate the type of developing pathology and its cause.

-An initial examination is carried out at a doctor's appointment, which includes:
+Held initial examination at a doctor's appointment, which includes:

 • visual examination of the patient;